tanepiper/obsidian-garden/👩‍🌾 Your Knowledge Garden.md

 The only way to truly capture an idea is to write it down, draw it, or record it.
 Even here there's a risk that without one single place to put it all - you will miss out on [[📇 Terms/💡 Concepts/Connection|connecting]] it all together.

-In [[📇 Terms/🧠 Knowledge Systems/Knowledge Management|Knowledge Management]] systems there is concept of the _"second brain"_ - a dynamic and visual hard drive that we can consciously put our stream of thoughts and ideas in to.
+In [[📇 Terms/🧠 Knowledge Systems/🗃 Knowledge Management|Knowledge Management]] systems there is concept of the _"second brain"_ - a dynamic and visual hard drive that we can consciously put our stream of thoughts and ideas in to.

 On top of this we build the [[📇 Terms/🧠 Knowledge Systems/🌳 Digital Garden]] idea - in this guide known as the **Knowledge Garden** - this is not a new idea, instead we build on this concept and use it as a base template to show a working system.